Dpdl-io/DpdlEngine/README.md

 **SEE Solutions**

-# Dpdl (Dynamic Packet Definition Language)
+# What is Dpdl?

 Dpdl is a <ins>**constrained device**</ins> and <ins>**rapid prototyping** programming language framework</ins> with built-in database technology.
 Dpdl enables access to the Java platform API and external java libraries via a dedicated scripting language and supports the <ins>embedding and on-the-fly execution</ins> of **ANSI C, C++, Python, Julia, JavaScript, Lua and OCaml** programming languages directly within Dpdl scripts.
-Embedded ANSI C code can also be compiled at runtime if the option 'compile' is enabled in order to achieve faster execution speeds.
+Embedded ANSI C code can also be compiled in memory at runtime if the option 'compile' is enabled in order to achieve faster execution speeds.
 Other programming language can be implemented and embedded via a dedicated plugin-in interface and configuration.
 For example the ROOT C++ Data Analysis framework is also available as Dpdl language plug-in.

 ## Dpdl ( Java api + Embedded C + 'C++' + Python + Julia + OCaml) = <ins>Powerful and Versatile</ins>

-### * Developing faster your ideas
+### * Develop faster your ideas
 ### * On multiple platforms
 ### * Using the power of multiple programming languages, reusing code
 ### * Without spending time on installing, compiling and configuring environments